keblu/MSGARCH/README.md

 ## Acknowledgements

-The MSGARCH team is grateful to Samuel Borms, Peter Carl, Dirk Eddelbuettel, Laurent Fastnacht, Felix-Antoine Fortin, Richard Gerlach, Lennart Hoogerheide, Eliane Maalouf, Brian Peterson, Enrico Schumann, and participants at the R/Finance 2017 conference (Chicago), the 37th International Symposium on Forecasting (Cairns), UseR 2017 (Brussels), and Quant Insights 2017 (London).
+The MSGARCH team is grateful to Samuel Borms, Peter Carl, Yohan Chalabi, Dirk Eddelbuettel, Alexios Ghalanos, Richard Gerlach, Laurent Fastnacht, Félix-Antoine Fortin, Lennart Hoogerheide, Rob J Hyndman, Eliane Maalouf, Brian Peterson, Tobias Setz, Enrico Schumann, Diethelm Wuertz, and participants at the R/Finance 2017 conference (Chicago), the 37th International Symposium on Forecasting (Cairns), UseR 2017 (Brussels), and Quant Insights 2017 (London).
 We acknowledge Industrielle-Alliance, International Institute of Forecasters, Google Summer of Code 2016 & 2017, FQRSC (Grant # 2015-NP-179931), and Fonds des Donations at the University of Neuchâtel for their financial support, and Calcul Quebec for computational support.